Florida Mayhem

-Florida Mayhem is an American professional Overwatch esports team based in Miami and Orlando, Florida.
-The team competes in the Overwatch League (OWL) as a member of the league's West Division.
-Founded in 2017, Florida Mayhem is one of the league's twelve founding members and is owned and operated by Florida-based esports organization Misfits Gaming and CEO Ben Spoont.
+Florida Mayhem was an American professional Overwatch esports team based in Miami and Orlando, Florida.
+The team competed in the Overwatch League (OWL) as a member of the league's West Division.
+Founded in 2017, Florida Mayhem was one of the league's twelve founding members and was owned and operated by Florida-based esports organization Misfits Gaming and CEO Ben Spoont.
 The organization also ran Mayhem Academy, an academy team for the Mayhem that competed in Overwatch Contenders.
 The Mayhem made their first season playoffs appearance in franchise history in the 2020 season.
+Florida won their first OWL championship in the 2023 season after defeating the Houston Outlaws, 4–0, in the 2023 Grand Finals.
+The Mayhem was disbanded in October of 2023 following the end of the Overwatch League.

 Franchise history

-Team creation: 2016–2017

 The team that would become the Florida Mayhem was formed in June 2016 as the first foray into Overwatch for Misfits Gaming, after Misfits picked up the European team Graviton Surge.
 The original roster included Sebastian "Zebbosai" Olsson, who would play in the inaugural season of the Overwatch League as the main support player for the Mayhem.

 On July 12, 2017, Overwatch developer Activision Blizzard officially announced that Misfits, which is partially owned by the NBA team Miami Heat, had acquired an Overwatch League franchise for the Miami–Orlando area.
 On November 2, the organization revealed that the franchise would be named the Florida Mayhem and announced the transfer of the existing Misfits Overwatch roster to the Mayhem.
 With no further roster moves, the Mayhem headed into the inaugural Overwatch League season with only six players, the minimum required for the Overwatch League and the fewest players among the 12 inaugural season teams.